-Matias Iaryczower is Associate Professor of Politics at Princeton University, and an affiliate of the Research Program in Political Economy.
+Matias Iaryczower is a Professor of Politics at Princeton University, and Director of the Research Program in Political Economy.
 He received his Ph.D in Economics from UCLA in 2005, and was Assistant Professor of Economics at the California Institute of Technology 2005-10.
 His research uses game theory and empirical methods to study how institutions and strategic considerations shape collective decision-making in courts, legislatures, and elections.
-[305 Fisher Hall Princeton University Princeton NJ,.
-08544 (609) 258-1018 ]
+[Curriculum Vitae]305 Fisher Hall Princeton University Princeton NJ,.
+08544 (609) 258-1018

 - Ph.D. in Economics.
 University of California, Los Angeles.
 May, 2005.